17cupsofcoffee/tetra-www/src/tutorial/02-adding-the-paddles.md

 This will draw the texture to the screen at position `16.0, 16.0`.

 ::: info
-If you look at the docs for [`graphics::draw`](https://docs.rs/tetra/0.5/tetra/graphics/fn.draw.html), you'll notice that the type of the third parameter is actually `Into<DrawParams>`, not `Vec2`.
+If you look at the docs for [`Texture::draw`](https://docs.rs/tetra/0.6/tetra/graphics/struct.Texture.html#method.draw), you'll notice that the type of the second parameter is actually `Into<DrawParams>`, not `Vec2`.

-When you pass in a `Vec2`, it is automatically converted into a [`DrawParams`](https://docs.rs/tetra/0.5/tetra/graphics/struct.DrawParams.html) struct with the `position` parameter set.
+When you pass in a `Vec2`, it is automatically converted into a [`DrawParams`](https://docs.rs/tetra/0.6/tetra/graphics/struct.DrawParams.html) struct with the `position` parameter set.
 If you want to change other parameters, such as the rotation, color or scale, you can construct your own `DrawParams` instead, using `DrawParams::new`.
 :::

 ## Reacting to Input